Senate passes $1.7 trillion omnibus spending package

 But Democrats also got many priorities included that they can tout to constituents back home, such as a $500 increase for Pell Grant awards, the largest increase in over a decade.

-Republicans, in turn, got a $275 million cut to the Internal Revenue Service’s budget and language prohibiting the transfer of detainees held at Guantanamo Bay, Cuba, to the United States.
+Republicans, in turn, got a $275 million cut to the IRS’s budget and language prohibiting the transfer of detainees held at Guantánamo Bay, Cuba, to the United States.

 Senators had hoped to wrap up the bill Wednesday or early Thursday so they could catch their flights home for the Christmas break before a massive winter storm paralyzed airports across the nation.

-As of mid-morning Thursday, more than 1,400 flights had been cancelled nationwide.
+As of mid-morning Thursday, more than 1,400 flights had been canceled nationwide.

 But the omnibus stalled Wednesday and appeared to be in danger of derailing completely when Schumer couldn’t strike a deal with Republicans on which amendments to vote on.